tylerlong/swagger-app/README.md

 ## todo list

 - migrate data from PostgreSQL
-- detect file changed not by me
+- detect file changed not by the app
 - improve test coverage
 - use logger, so it won't output anything in production
 - extract default values to right file like `defaultProperty`